-The xml data type and the TYPE directive in FOR XML queries enable the XML returned by the FOR XML queries to be processed on the server as well as on the client.
+Beginning with SQL Server 2005, the xml data type and the TYPE directive in FOR XML queries enable the XML returned by the FOR XML queries to be processed on the server as well as on the client.

 You can assign the FOR XML query result to an xml type variable, or use XQuery to query the result, and assign that result to an xml type variable for more processing.

 DECLARE @x xml SET @x=(SELECT ProductModelID, Name FROM Production.ProductModel WHERE ProductModelID=122 or ProductModelID=119 FOR XML RAW, TYPE) SELECT @x -- Result --<row ProductModelID="122" Name="All-Purpose Bike Stand" /> --<row ProductModelID="119" Name="Bike Wash" />

 You can additionally process the XML returned in the variable, @x, by using one of the xml data type methods.
 For example, you can retrieve the ProductModelID attribute value by using the value() method.

 DECLARE @i int SET @i = (SELECT @x.value('/row/@ProductModelID', 'int')) SELECT @i